 How Long After Reporting My Dog Bite Can I File a Claim?

 After making a report with the authorities, you can report your damages to the at-fault party’s insurance company by filing a claim.
 This will then begin the process of negotiations that will decide how much compensation you can receive.
-You can do this at any time you want, but we typically recommend that you hold off until you build a strong case.
+You can do this anytime you want, but we typically recommend that you hold off until you build a strong case.

 If you rush to file a claim for your dog bite, you risk having a weak case.
 This, in turn, will weaken your arguments and demands during negotiations as the insurance company will challenge them and place the blame on you.
-You have two years to file your claim, so while you don’t have too much time, you still have enough to build a solid case against the defense.
+On the other hand, you have two years to file your claim, so while you don’t have too much time, you still have enough to build a solid case against the defense.

-Should I Get a Dog Bite Attorney to Help Me?
+Should I Get a Dog Bite Attorney in Georgia to Help Me?

 You should always try to talk to a lawyer as soon as possible after your accident.
 Here at John Foy & Associates, we have experienced dog bite lawyers on our team that can help you pursue the maximum amount of compensation available for your dog bite.
 Remember, dog bites can leave nasty permanent injuries and cause a slew of damages that can wreak havoc on your financial well-being.